ElisaSHansen/BIManalyst_g_20/A5/README_A5.md

-# Reflection Ida Fiksdal (s253450)
+# Reflection - Ida Fiksdal (s253450)

 ---

-** Q: Identify your own level at the beginning of this course and where you ended:**
+**Q: Identify your own level at the beginning of this course and where you ended:**

 A: At the beginning of this course, my experience with programming, the IFC standard, and the broader BIM universe was extremely limited.
 I had little understanding of what was possible, how BIM data could be structured, or how IFC could be used in practice.
 Now, at the end of the course, I can confidently say that I’ve grown into a far more capable BIM analyst.
 I understand how to use various tools to extract, interpret, and work with BIM data, and I feel more comfortable navigating the OpenBIM ecosystem.
 That being said, I still have a long journey ahead before I could call myself an “OpenBIM Champion.”
 The possibilities within BIM are huge, and I’ve only taken my first steps, but they have been meaningful ones.